 10. ABN – Always Be Networking and growing your social networks, email lists and channels of distribution.
 Share especially useful content from your blog where relevant.
 Be useful to others and they will useful to you by promoting your content and attracting links.
 Don’t be gratuitous when sharing links to your own content, but when you have something particularly special and valuable that’s highly relevant to a particular network, then by all means, share it with them.
 Some are bloggers as well and may link to it from their own blogs as well as pass the link along to others.

 11. Sponsor content on web sites or newsletters archived to the web that allow you to include a link.
 It may be a nofollow link, but it may not.
-Many newsletters sent via email are archived to the web or have landing pages on the web.
+Many marketing newsletters sent via email are archived to the web or have landing pages on the web.
 Ask those newsletters if you can buy an ad or even contribute a short article.
 The article credits should include a link to your blog where there are more resources on the same or similar topic.

-12. Hire bloggers to write content for you.
+12. Hire bloggers to write high quality content for you.
 They’ll often cross-post it to their own blog with a link back to yours.
 Of course, you should be considerate and simply mention that this is ok, don’t ask them or require them to do it.
 If you have regular contributors to your blog, those bloggers may be prone to promoting and linking to their work on your blog as a way to build attention to themselves.